 - 1. A virtual system called BAK must be defined in TMS.
 This virtual system is necessary because backup requests are transport requests of type "transport of copies" and the virtual system BAK is specified as the target system in the transport request header (as displayed in transaction SE10). - 2.
 The logon details specified on the target system's RFC destination (see RFC Destinations) must be valid for each client specified in the target's properties.
-This is required so that ActiveControl can log into the correct client when creating and applying backup requests, so that client dependent content can be correctly backed up and restored.

-- 3. If using Backout, you also need to set the STMS parameter 'tadirdeletions' = "True" in each of the systems where Backout transports will be created. - 4.
+This is required so that ActiveControl can log into the correct client when creating and applying backup requests, so that client dependent content can be correctly backed up and restored. - 3.
+If using Backout, you also need to set the STMS parameter 'tadirdeletions' = "True" in each of the systems where Backout transports will be created. - 4.
 Import runs must be backed out in reverse chronological order in order to guarantee the integrity of the SAP system.
 Of course, changes can only be backed out if backup requests were created when the import run was applied.

-Additional information on how to configure ActiveControl Backout - along with some configuration screenshots - is available in this online FAQ.

-ActiveControl Backout is currently only intended for use on ECC-type SAP systems.
+- Additional information on how to configure ActiveControl Backout along with some configuration screenshots - is available in this online FAQ. - When Backout is performed on an import release of transport(s), it is reflected as an Event in the [Transport Status and History] tab on the corresponding Transport Form(s).
+When Backout is performed, the Backout transport is visible via the 'Related Backup Requests' tab on the Transport Form. - ActiveControl Backout is currently only intended for use on ECC-type SAP systems.
 It will not work fully on BW or Java type systems.